-- A. A regular, probationary, or limited-term shift employee who is assigned on a temporary basis to a higher level vacant regular or limited-term shift position may be promoted on a temporary basis to that class, provided he/she meets the qualifications of the position, when such employee has been assigned to the higher class for two hundred twenty-four (224) consecutive regularly scheduled hours of work and the employee has been performing all of the significant duties and responsibilities of the higher class unless the employee requests to be reassigned to his/her former class.
+- A. A regular, probationary, or limited-term shift employee who is assigned on a temporary basis to a higher level vacant regular or limited-term shift position may be promoted on a temporary basis to that class, provided he/shet-they meets the qualifications of the position, when such employee has been assigned to the higher class for two hundred twenty-four (224) consecutive regularly scheduled hours of work and the employee has been performing all of the significant duties and responsibilities of the higher class unless the employee requests to be reassigned to his/hertheir former class.
 In such a case, the employee shall be reassigned within five (5) working days. - B. The Authority may, at its option, waive the two hundred twenty-four (224) hour requirement when it is necessary to utilize a regular or limited-term shift employee in a higher level vacant regular or limited-term shift position for a period that is expected to be at least two hundred twenty-four (224) consecutive regularly scheduled hours but less than one (1) year. - C. Except as provided in Article III, Section 3.B.4, an employee on temporary promotion shall not be placed on promotional probation.
-Upon return from temporary promotion, an employee shall serve the remainder of any uncompleted probationary period in the employee's former class and shall have the step status and merit increase eligibility date he/she would have achieved if the employee had remained in the lower class throughout the period of his/her service in the higher class. - D. At the end of the employee's assignment to the higher class, the employee shall have the right to return to his/her former class and department.
+Upon return from temporary promotion, an employee shall serve the remainder of any uncompleted probationary period in the employee's former class and shall have the step status and merit increase eligibility date he/she would have achieved if the employee had remained in the lower class throughout the period of his/her service in the higher class.
+A regular or probationary employee who was not at the top of their salary range upon temporary promotion or limited-term promotion at the direction of the Fire Chief shall have the same merit increase eligibility date they would have had if the employee had remained in the lower class.
+If the employee is granted a merit increase (based on salary scale in the lower class), their promotional rate of pay shall be adjusted in accordance with Article II, Section 4. - D. At the end of the employee's assignment to the higher class, the employee shall have the right to return to his/hertheir former class and department.
 A temporary promotion shall not exceed a period of one (1) year.